AIPHES/emnlp19-moverscore/README.md

 MoverScore ([Zhao et.al, 2019](https://arxiv.org/pdf/1909.02622.pdf)) is a monolingual measure of evaluating the similarity between a sentence pair written in the same language.
 It achieves much higher correlation with human judgments than BLEU on machine translation, summarization and image captioning.
+By default, this repo uses English BERT to measure the similarity of a English sentence pair.
+For other languages, a multilingual BERT in moverscore_v2.py has to be specified.

 # Overview

 The following Figure describes the way that MoverScore uses BERT and Earth Mover Distance to measure the similarity between two sentences.

 <p align="center">
 <img src="./MoverScore.png">